 Dates and locations

 The course will be taking place in different locations throughout the year.
-The forthcoming course dates for 2018 are:
+The forthcoming course dates are:

 - 22 November - London - fully booked (reserve list only)